Provincial Tier IV Champions:

 We are known as the “Little School that Could” due to our student population.
 Our mascot is a Bison called “Ardy”.
 Our goal is to maintain our positive school reputation and build a sports program that includes all types of athletic teams, in particular, a football program, an outdoor football facility and a sense of pride and community to rival all others.

-Ardrossan Jr/Sr High School has a student population of less than 450 and is the only TIER IV school in the Edmonton Metro Football League, which has a membership of 14 teams.
+Ardrossan Jr/Sr High School has a student population of less than 450 and is the only TIER IV school in the Edmonton Metro Football League, which has a large membership of teams.

 Our Team has a Herd mentality…we work

 We have achieved much since turning 50!
 We are prouder than ever of our academic and athletic student body.

 School F Number (780) 922-

 We are 10 minutes East of Sherwood Park

 53129 Range Road 222,